 Let’s take a closer look at each of these home network security settings individually and how to change them.

-For most people, once their internet provider installs their network, they often never think about it again.
+For most people, once their internet provider installs and sets up their home network, they often never think about it again.

 What you probably don’t realize is that the SSID name (which stands for “Service Set ID”) is often traceable to the make and model of the WiFi router.